makerbot/conveyor/doc/CodingStandards.md

 Avoid both multiple inheritance and `super`.

-When testing for equality, constant values should appear on the left hand of the `==` operator:
+When testing for equality, literals and other constant values should appear on the left hand of the `==` operator:

     if 1 == x:
        ...